The Ninth Gate

 as Dean Corso, an expert on rare books.
 A client, Boris Balkan, played by Franck Langella, asks Corso to authenticate his copy of The Nine Gates of the Kingdom of Shadows

 .
-The book has three copies surviving, due to the rest being burned at the stake in 1667 with its author - because the book is supposedly an adaptation of another book, the Delomelanicon
+The book has three copies surviving, due to the rest being burned in 1666 along with its author - because the book is supposedly an adaptation of another book, the Delomelanicon

 , written by Lucifer himself.